About the author

 My real name is Stephen Jones.
 The nickname "Brother Steve" was conferred on me by Irish friends after I recounted a campfire anecdote about some Trappist monks in Ireland.
 I am using it here in the vain hope of distinguishing myself from the approximately 36.25 million other Steve Joneses on the planet.

-I've been involved in Irish traditional music for almost 30 years.
+I've been involved in Irish traditional music for 45 years.
 I started as a fiddle player and had a fine time playing in all manner of bands (pub, concert and dance varieties), highlights being spells with Poteen (Melbourne) in the 1980s and Phenigma (Montreal) in the 1990s.
 I began concentrating on the whistle when a chronic shoulder problem made fiddle playing difficult.
-(The trouble was diagnosed in 2004 as focal dystonia, or "occupational cramp", a problem that has blighted the careers of many musicians more distinguished than I.) These days I lead a quieter life and my main gig is with the Big Night dance band in Montreal.
+(The trouble was diagnosed in 2004 as focal dystonia, or "occupational cramp", a problem that has blighted the careers of many musicians more distinguished than I.) I now lead a quieter life and my main gig is playing for dances (mainly on button accordion these days) as leader of the Siamsa Céilí Band of Montréal.

-Over the past ten years I have taught fiddle and whistle to many students at the Siamsa School.
+Over the past 30 years I have taught fiddle, whistle and button accordion to many students at the Siamsa School.
 My interest in Irish music has also led me into publishing books, all about which you can learn at the Roger Millington home page.

 I hope you enjoy the site and get something useful out of it.
 If you think I'm barking up the wrong tree about anything, feel free to let me know.